 Summit B (8th grade): Mock Trial

-At Prepare The Way, our Approach program integrates memory work, presentations, fine arts, hands-on science, and intentional review time.
-In Base Camp, students focus on grammar and writing using IEW, building strong communication skills.
-We use Claritas curriculum across both programs, providing a cohesive and structured foundation.
+We use the Claritas curriculum across both programs, providing a cohesive and structured foundation.
 We also prioritize a scholé rhythm, allowing time for restful learning and curiosity.
-In our Summit program, learning is led by multiple moms, each teaching within their strengths, rather than one teacher leading the full day.
+In our Summit program, multiple parents lead learning, each teaching within their strengths.

 Prepare The Way partners with parents to equip students with lifelong learning through a Christ-centered, classical approach.